frankframework/frank-manual/docs/source/helloLarva.rst

-  two lines for example should be interpreted as follows. "step1" means this is the first step in the scenario. "hello.default" is the service name to use, defined earlier to interact with the receiver stub "testtool-Hello". "write" means we want to write data.
+  two lines for example should be interpreted as follows. "step1" means this is the first step in the scenario. "hello.default" is the service name to use, defined earlier to interact with the receiver stub "testtool-HelloDockerWorld". "write" means we want to write data.
 On the other side of the "=" sign, we find a filename that references the data we want to write.